Security

 Step 2.
 Send anything suspicious to your trash

-Here’s how to check your login items list:
+Here’s how to check suspicious login items:

-2. Look through the list and select anything you think is suspicious
+2. Look through the list and select anything you think is suspicious.

 3. Click the minus button to remove the login item.